 Today, mostly I use either Wifi, which is no cable at all, or a 10 Gb blue fiber cable to a break out box in my office connected to the machine down the hall.
 (I like 10 billion bits per second better.)
 A long way from climbing into the ceiling with a drill, looking for the mark on the yellow snake so I can drill at the right “node” to insert my vampire tap.

 It’s Halloween.
 Maybe that’s why vampire taps seem appropos.

-Or the simple 36 bytes for ATA-over-Ethernet header.
-The dest and source and type are all still there and included in those 36 bytes.
+Or the simple 36 bytes for AoE header.
+The destination and source and type are all still there and included in those 36 bytes.
 14 bytes of Ethernet header.
 10 bytes of AoE common header.
 12 bytes of ATA header.
 That’s it.

-Simple, when you now how.
+Simple, when you know how.
 Simple when you’ve seen the whole story from the beginning.
 And you have the intestinal fortitude to say no to IP and TCP.
 Most developers have bosses who will tell them they can’t invent a protocol right on the wires.
 That’s just not done.
-There will be meetings, where the CTO, then the CEO, then the board, all will explain to you that you have to use TCP.
-How have to be innovative by doing things exactly the way they have been done before.
+There’ll be meetings, where the CTO, then the CEO, then the board, all will explain to you that you have to use TCP.
+You’ve to be innovative by doing things exactly the way they’ve been done before.

 Or you can be truly counter-cultural, craft-oriented, and do the best thing from an engineering point of view, from a customer beneift point of view.
 This is best done by avoiding working in a company where your engineering decisions are limited by the insecurity management, by their not wanting to do anything different.
 I’m glad that’s not me.